spacejack/vec/readme.md

 Intended to ease type incombatibility issues when using Typescript but also avoids pitfalls of using class methods on objects that may be incompatibile when writing plain JS.

-There are advantages to working with arrays instead of structs but structs may feel more user-friendly and may interop more easily with 3rd party libs.
+There are advantages to working with arrays instead of structs (in which case you should use [gl-matrix](https://github.com/toji/gl-matrix)) but structs may feel more user-friendly in an application and may interop more easily with 3rd party libs like [three.js](https://github.com/mrdoob/three.js).

 Plain objects may (in some cases) be faster than arrays.
 Using the `*.create` functions rather than `{...}` may also improve performance as objects of the same shape will be constructed from the same call site.

+Instances of vector structs (or plain arrays) will likely use less memory than typed arrays and are faster to construct.
+Typed arrays begin to pay off when used in bulk.

-## Examples:
+## Usage Examples:

 ```typescript
 import V3 from 'vec/v3'